Betting On Horse Racing

 The internet revolution has produced a golden age for horse racing punters, with a large number of bookmakers competing for the betting pound.

 This has produced fantastic opportunities for those disciplined enough to exploit it, with margins virtually non existent if you shop around to get the best prices.
 Essentially, if your opinion is any good you really ought to be winning and winning regularly.

 Based on our experience on both sides of the fence, we have come up with some golden rules for successful wagering on the horses.

-There is so much racing, especially in the Summer, that it's virtually impossible to be on top of all of it, and attempting to do so is liable to dilute ones views and lead to errors in judgement.
+There is so much opportunity for betting on horse racing, especially in the summer, that it's virtually impossible to be on top of all of it, and attempting to do so is liable to dilute ones views and lead to errors in judgement.

 Try and find an area that you can get to grips with the form in.
 For example, novice hurdles or 2Year Olds on the flat.

 Bet only in these races and watch every one of these races.

 Specialising in one area means you can easily use a database to log all your views and notes on every race.

 Several companies offer ready made versions such as TimeformI and Raceform, which allow you to insert your own views alongside their own expert analysis.

 This is essential to anyone who wishes to try and profit from betting on horse racing.
 There have been thousands of excellent judges of form who fail at gambling simply because they "bet what they fancy and a winner is a winner".